The Reunion (2012 film)

 The Reunion (stylized as THE RƎUNION) is a 2012 Filipino teen romantic comedy film directed by Frasco Mortiz and stars Enchong Dee, Xian Lim, Enrique Gil, Kean Cipriano together with Julia Montes, Jessy Mendiola, Megan Young, Bangs Garcia, and Cristine Reyes.
 The film was released nationwide on August 15, 2012, by Star Cinema.

 Plot

 The movie is all about four men who have been together since high school.
 It is based on a true story.
 They treat each other as brothers.
 When they graduated in college and started to live the "real life", they found out that something is missing.
 There is a specific aspect in their lives that need some changes so they can move forward and continue living the kind of lives they ever dreamed of.
 To do this, they have to go back to their past and re-examine all the things they did.
 All the questions they have in their minds started when they attended their high school reunion.
-Since that night, their lives have started to change.this movie is about a group of high school friends who get together for a reunion.
-While their former classmates have reached professional fulfillment, the four of them remain in a state of desperation.
+Since that night, their lives have started to change.